Skip to main content

 • Recent queries (likely to be asked again)

-The Logs view’s intelligent sorting helps you identify these high-impact opportunities automatically.
+The Issues page’s intelligent sorting and clustering helps you identify these high-impact opportunities automatically.